Glutamat42/Termux-Desktops/Documentation/hardware_acceleration.md

 Now it is possible to run x86 applications by prefixing the command with `box64`.
 For example `box64 glxinfo`.

+Combined with wine it is possible to run x86 windows applications as well.

+Using [hangover](https://github.com/AndreRH/hangover) might simplify a lot of the subsequent setup to run windows applications/games.

-I did not continue heree as without `binfmt` I cannot practically use it without doing things like x86 chroot or wine prefix.
+I did not continue here as without `binfmt` I cannot practically use it without doing things like x86 chroot or wine prefix.

 ## Outlook
 To continue from here on and actually run x86 applications like games i see the following options: